|

 talking to

-someone who's in the car next to you can be even more distracting
+someone who's in the car next to me can be even more distracting,

 because there's a tendency to want to look at them while conversing.